NL-BioImaging/biomero/README.md

 The package includes the `SlurmClient` class, which extends the Fabric library's `Connection` class to provide **SSH-based connectivity** and interaction with a Slurm cluster.
 The package enables users to submit jobs, monitor job status, retrieve job output, and perform other Slurm-related tasks.
 Additionally, the package offers functionality for configuring and managing paths to Slurm data and Singularity images, as well as specific image models and their associated repositories.

-Overall, the `omero_slurm_client` package simplifies the integration of Slurm functionality within the OMERO platform and provides an efficient workflow for working with Slurm clusters.
+Overall, the `biomero` package simplifies the integration of Slurm functionality within the OMERO platform and provides an efficient workflow for working with Slurm clusters.

 # Overview